About the True Picture

 Our findings this year

 A word on law firm mergers and closures.
-Mergers are an increasingly regular occurrence in the profession.
+Mergers are now a common feature of the legal landscape.
 This is partly due to challenging economic conditions – strength in numbers, and all that.
 However, it is also a result of globalisation.
-Firms with big ambitions seem to feel that unless they have a sizeable international office network, they will loose out.
+Firms with big ambitions seem to feel that unless they have a sizeable international office network, they will lose out.
 When firms merge, trainees’ contracts are honoured, though of course it does mean that new recruits find themselves in a different firm to the one they signed up to.
-Closures are rarer, but as we’ve seen with the cases of Dewey & LeBoeuf in 2012, Cobbetts in 2013 and Davenport Lyons in 2014, they do happen and trainees can find themselves caught on the hop.
+So be aware that your firm of choice may undergo a transformative merger before or after you join.
+Mergers can drastically change firms’ footprints and culture; we do our best to report on these changes in the relevant True Picture features.
+Law firm closures are rarer, but they do happen.
+The most recent big firm to go bust was King & Wood Mallesons, a major City and international player.
+When firms do go under, current and future trainees can find themselves caught on the hop, though a trend has developed recently for other firms to swoop in and take current (though not future) trainees under their wing.

 If you intend to use retention rates as a determining factor in your choice of firm, do be wary of the statistics being bandied around.
 Law firms make their own rules on how to calculate retention rates – you may not be getting a full picture from them.
 We collect our own statistics and include them in each law firm feature.